Posts

 Whose really pulling the anti-Israel strings?

 Ever since the October 7th massacre that killed 1,200 people in Israel, mostly civilians, there has been a marked increase in online anti-Israel rhetoric.
 No longer is such rhetoric relegated to the left, but it has infected the right side of the isle as well.
 It has now become fashionable to hate Israel.
 But who is really pulling the anti-Israel strings?
 As it turns out, all roads lead back to Qatar.
 There are those who love to focus on and criticize the pro-Israel lobby AIPAC (American Israel Public Affairs Committee) for their influence on U.S. policy, yet are oblivious and turn a blind eye when it comes to all the other foreign lobbies.
-Out of the top ten foreign lobbies, Israel doesn't even rank number one, but eighth.
-Above them ranks China, a nation that wages unrestricted war against the West in every way except militarily.
-And above China ranks three Muslims countries, including Qatar. *Primary Source: OpenSecrets.org, "Foreign Lobby Watch," accessed via their FA...
+Out of the top ten foreign lobbies, Israel doesn't even rank number one, that's reserved for China, but tenth.
+Above Israel ranks three Muslim countries, one of which is Qatar. *Source: https://www.opensecrets.org/fara Qatar is an extremely wealthy Islamic country.
+GDP-wise, they are the wealthiest in terms of average citizen affluence.
+And ...

 Why did I create this blog?